Emergency Medical Services

 Can EMS providers share patient information with the poison center?

 Absolutely!
 Poison centers fall under "covered entities" in the HIPAA Privacy Rule regulations.
 (45 CFR 164.501, 506(c)) and are considered part of the health care team.
 Calls and patient information are kept confidential, and poison centers are held to the same HIPAA requirements that other health care providers abide by.

 What happens to the information I give to the poison center?

-All of our calls are entered into a data collection system as the call is taken.
+All of our cases are entered into a data collection system as the call is taken.
 The data we gather is encoded and shared nationally through the National Poison Data System (NPDS), a data collection system that is administered by the American Association of Poison Control Centers (AAPCC).
-Calls to all U.S. poison centers are uploaded and analyzed every eight minutes to detect trends and events that might be of public health significance (e.g. food poisoning, environmental hazards, product recalls, terrorism).
+Calls to all U.S. poison centers are uploaded and analyzed every eight minutes to detect trends and events that might be of public health significance (e.g., food poisoning, environmental hazards, product recalls, and terrorism).
 NPDS is the only near real-time comprehensive poisoning surveillance database in the United States.
 Data from U.S. poison centers have also been used to help pass federal, state and local laws and regulations for synthetic drugs of abuse, liquid nicotine, laundry detergent packets and more.